When Vision Fails: Text Attacks Against ViT and OCR: Evaluation

-\smallsection{Visual FairSeq} In this experiment, we evaluate the performance of ViTs against diacritic attacks.
-Specifically, we target the fork of FairSeq~\cite{ott2019fairseq} implementing German to English machine translation operating directly on visual inputs~\cite{salesky2021robust}.
+In this experiment, we evaluate the performance of ViTs against diacritic attacks.
+Specifically, we target the fork of FairSeq~\citep{ott2019fairseq} implementing German to English machine translation operating directly on visual inputs.
+This is the model used by \citet{salesky2021robust} in their Visual Transformer proposal.
 Since this model operated upon inputs encoded as images, no OCR defense is necessary.
-We used the test split of the WMT20 DE$\rightarrow$EN news dataset as inputs to generate adversarial examples~\cite{mathur-etal-2020-results}.
+We used the test split of the WMT20 DE$\rightarrow$EN news dataset as to generate adversarial examples~\citep{mathur-etal-2020-results}.

-In \Cref{fig:visrep} we plot the average chrF score -- again chosen as the similarity metric -- over the perturbation budget.
+In \Cref{fig:visrep} we plot the average chrF score over the perturbation budget.
 Similar to the TrOCR-defended machine translation experiment, we see a significant negative correlation between translation quality and diacritics perturbation budget.